Genivia/ugrep/README.md

                   if option -H is used: ARG, the file pathname and separator.

            %f     the file pathname.

+           %a     the file basename without directory path.

+           %p     the directory path to the file.

            %z     the file pathname in a (compressed) archive.